kirkBurleson/kpg/README.md

 var kpg = require('kpg');
 ```

+The following applies to ID, token, and password generation.<br/>
 Now you can start generating passwords.
 If you don't pass a config object, kpg generates a 10 character password using lower case, upper case, numbers, and special characters:
 ```javascript
 // sample: 7t0@{NbJvC